 We also look into another alternative gravity model which involves the quantum group correction to GR namely, Renormalization Group corrected General Relativity (RGGR) \cite{Rodrigues:2009vf}.
 The dependence of gravitational coupling constant $G$ on the energy scale can cause significant influence on the dynamics of the Universe \cite{Reuter:2004nx}.
 The RGGR model with the running of the gravitational coupling is parameterised in terms of a phenomenological parameter $\bar{\nu}$, whose variation can be as small as 10$^{-7}$.
 However, this small change can have impact on the kinematics of the galaxy.
 Previous works done on the RGGR model \cite{Rodrigues:2009vf,Reuter:2004nx,Farina:2011me,Rodrigues:2012wk,Rodrigues:2012wk,Rodrigues:2014xka} studied on astrophysical scales show that the kinematics can be satisfactorily explained.
 Interestingly, it is to be noted that the model parameter is found to have a linear dependence on the baryonic mass of the system \cite{Rodrigues:2012qm}\\

 In this work, we focus on statistical analysis of the velocity dispersion data of these UDGs with and without (Newtonian only) the alternative gravity models.
-We study whether the Newtonian model without DM can accommodate the present VD observations.
 Our work statistically analyse the two $f(R)$ proposals with the observed velocity dispersion data.
 Similar analysis is also done for RGGR gravity.
 We in this work initiate the probe of the said alternative gravity models with the velocity dispersion analysis.
 Additionally, we distinguish the local and global parameters of the alternative gravity models.
 For example, both the $f(R)$ proposals require scale parameters constrained by the size of the galaxy, such model parameters are treated as local ones.
 However, the coupling parameters in these models can be considered to be global and not dependent on the characteristics of the particular galactic system.